Social Media Karma

 So that ends up a reward unto itself, is it not?

-And by the way, I hope you do read the article.
-Because I think it’s the kind of thing that’s got to be written about.
+I think the article is the kind of thing that people have got to write about.
 And it continues to shock me that other writers wouldn’t touch the subject matter with a ten-foot pole, as if it would give them cooties to talk about addiction.
 As if being at all sympathetic with people who are ill would, somehow, mean they were condoning those lifestyle choices or admitting that they, too, were imperfect.

 Hey, I will shout it from the rooftops – I’m imperfect!